-Darcie Green’s new husband bucked convention by taking the county education trustee and State Assembly candidate’s surname, billing the move as a tribute to feminism and his bride’s father.
-But 35-year-old Rick Alexander Green, a personal trainer known until his November nuptials as Rick Alexander, may have had other reasons for changing his name.
+Darcie Green’s new husband bucked convention by taking the Santa Clara County education trustee and State Assembly candidate’s surname, billing the move as a tribute to feminism and his bride’s father.
+But Rick Alexander Green, a 35-year-old personal trainer known until his November nuptials as Rick Alexander, may have had other reasons for changing his name.

 Court records dating back to his divorce at the age of 19 depict the newly minted Mr. Green, né Ricardo Alejandro Monzon, as a batterer of women and serial offender.
 For the past 17 years, the father of five children by three women has racked up multiple restraining orders and criminal convictions for domestic violence.